Endless Summer SALE · UP TO 65% OFF Summer SALE · 65% OFF Ends in Bundle up & save · buy more, save more · up to 65% off Shop Bundles →

 Shipping guidance

-Inbound shipments of hemp and hemp‑derived cannabinoid products are allowed, provided they meet the ≤ 0.3% Δ9‑THC dry‑weight standard.
-No state age verification requirement for shipping, though carriers may impose their own.
-No retailer registration or license is currently required at the state level.
+Inbound shipments of hemp‑derived products are allowed provided they comply with the delta‑9 THC ≤ 0.3% (or federal max up to 1%) definition.
+No state age verification requirement exists statewide, though local ordinances (e.g., Milwaukee) may impose age 21+ restrictions.
+No state retailer license is currently required for hemp‑derived cannabinoid sales.

 Testing & COA guidance